-SYNOPSIS – Jesus healed two women and restored both to states of ritual purity – Mark 5:21-43.
+Jesus healed two women, restoring both to a state of ritual purity – Mark 5:21-43.

-The gospel of Mark presents two separate but related stories about women in need of healing and cleansing that are “sandwiched” together for emphasis.
-The common theme is that of a woman in need of physical healing and restoration to a state of ritual purity.
+Mark presents two stories about women in need of healing.
+The theme that links the two accounts is that of a woman in need of physical healing and restoration to a state of ritual purity.
 Both were “unclean” due to their physical condition; the first because of a flow of blood, and the second due to her recent death.Continue reading

 SYNOPSIS: The gospel of Mark presents five incidents in which Jesus experienced opposition from religious leaders for deviating from their traditions – Mark 2:1-3:6.